SPiedra955/07_09_ASSI_intermediate_SQL/README.md

  _Example_:

- In this code we have 2 data types **DATE**, in this table we insert the start_date_loan and the finish_date_loan, the finish date cant be smaller than the starter date, for this we use a **CHECK**, checks that the start date is biger than the finish date.
+ In this code we have 2 data types **DATE**, in this table we insert the start_date_loan and the finish_date_loan, the finish date cant be smaller than the starter date, for this we use a **CHECK**, checks that the start date is bigger than the finish date.

  ````
  CREATE TABLE IF NOT EXISTS Provideds (